orangespaceman/folio/src/_posts/portfolio/2009-06-19-digitaluk-postcode-checker.md

 ---
 title: DigitalUK Postcode Checker
-excerpt: A site aimed at providing UK citizens with information regarding their switchover dates for digital television services
+excerpt: A website aimed at providing UK citizens with information regarding their switchover dates for digital television services
+client: grandunion
+link:
+images:
+  featured: featured.jpg
+  thumbs:
+    desktop: thumb-desktop.jpg
+  desktop:
+    - desktop-home.jpg
+technologies:
+  - HTML
+  - CSS
+  - JavaScript
 ---

 # DigitalUK Postcode Checker

+## Project overview

-HTML templates created for the Digital UK Postcode Checker, a site aimed at providing UK citizens with information regarding their switchover dates for digital television services.
-The site contains collapsible sections of content, and custom overlays containing extra information for certain parts of the site.
+A website aimed at providing UK citizens with information regarding their switchover dates for digital television services

-HTML, CSS, JavaScript
-Built at Grand Union
+## Technical solution

+The build required sections of content to be collapsable, and custom overlays containing extra information to be triggered when the user interacted with specific regions of the page.

+## My role

+I was responsible for creating HTML templates that would be integrated into a server-side web app.